 |Windows Server 2019||10.0.17763||January 9, 2029|

-Windows 10 uses a different lifecycle from previous versions, based on whether it is a long-term service release for the Enterprise edition, or a version which receives updates via the semi-annual channel (SAC).
-The date shown above is for the first release of Windows 10 using the fixed lifecycle policy.
+Windows 10 and Windows 11 uses a different lifecycle from previous versions, based on whether it is a long-term service release for the Enterprise edition, or a version which receives updates via the semi-annual channel (SAC).
+The date shown above for Windows 10 uses the fixed lifecycle policy.
 For more information refer to the Microsoft Windows lifecycle fact sheet.

 Microsoft ended support for Windows XP in 2014 and extended paid support for Windows XP was discontinued in April, 2019.
 SocketTools support for the platform was extended through version 10.0.1268.1982.
 As of March 30, 2021 SocketTools is no longer supported on Windows XP, Vista or Windows Server 2003.
 More information is available in a technical article which discusses Windows XP support.